 Read ELC’s testimony here.

-On April 8th ELC testified in support of establishing a Youth Ombudsman Office in the City of Philadelphia to receive and investigate grievances from families and youth who have been committed to privately run residential facilities by the behavioral health, intellectual disability, child welfare, and juvenile justice systems.
+ELC testified on April 8 in support of a recommendation to establish a Youth Ombudsman Office in the city of Philadelphia to receive and investigate grievances from families and youth who have been committed to privately run residential facilities by the behavioral health, intellectual disability, child welfare, and juvenile justice systems.
 Read our testimony here.

 Education Law Center, along with a coalition of more than a dozen education advocacy organizations from across the commonwealth, has launched a campaign to increase state funding for the 100 most underfunded school districts in Pennsylvania.
 Pennsylvania has some of the nation’s widest gaps between wealthy and poor school districts.

 Child advocates from across Pennsylvania sent a letter to the General Assembly in April 2021 advocating for a $200 million increase for special education funding in the 2021-22 budget and asking the legislature to close the charter school special education funding loophole.

 Public school students in Pennsylvania will soon have their day in court.
 A Commonwealth Court order released April 1 tentatively scheduled a trial start date of September 9, 2021, in a historic lawsuit challenging Pennsylvania’s school funding system.
 [Note: On Aug.
 18, the date was pushed back one month to Oct.
 12.]

 Attorneys expect the trial to last several weeks.
 The trial dates will be set at a pretrial conference on June 21, the order said.
 Read the press release here.